-- How to access primary health care and community services, - The names, locations, and telephone numbers of non-English speaking mental health providers, - LifeWays Community Mental Health Annual Reports, board minutes and meeting schedules, board member lists, and organizational charts, and - Mid-State Health Network structure and operations.
+- How to access primary health care and community services, - The names, locations, and telephone numbers of non-English speaking mental health providers, - LifeWays annual reports, board minutes and meeting schedules, board member lists, and organizational charts, and - Mid-State Health Network structure and operations.

 This guide can be made available in languages other than English or in other formats (such as audio) free of charge.
 Keep your guide in a place where you can find it easily.
-This book has the answers to most of the questions you may have.
+This book has the answers to most of the guestions you may have.